timescale/pgai/docs/vectorizer-quick-start.md

 1. **See the embeddings in action**

-   Run a the following search query to retrieve the embeddings.
-For example:
+   Run the following search query to retrieve the embeddings:

     ```sql
     SELECT